BADMS/script.aeon.tools/README.md

 Plus now old colors in aeon_tools_OldColorcpa & aeon_tools_OldColorcfa, plus the complimentary old colors in aeon_tools_OldCColorcpa & aeon_tools_OldCColorcfa

-Have changed 'ImageUpdating' to 'aeon_tools_ImageUpdating'
+Have changed 'aeon_tools_ImageUpdating' to 'aeon_tools_7977ImageUpdating' & 'aeon_tools_7978ImageUpdating'

 Hopefully you can see what to change to work with aeon.